-Having regular, moderate exercise may help you sleep better, something gentle like a walk with is a great way to relax before bed, but don’t undertake vigorous exercise within four hours of bedtime.
-Moderate work outs can relieve RLS symptoms but excessive exercise may cause them to spike.
+Having regular, moderate exercise may help you sleep better.
+A gentle walk is a great way to relax before bed, but don’t undertake vigorous exercise within four hours of bedtime.
+Moderate work outs can relieve RLS symptoms but excessive exercise may cause them to worsen.

-Your bedroom environment should be relaxing, by keeping your bedroom as cool as possible and using cotton sheets has been known to relieve RLS.
+Your bedroom environment should be relaxing.
+Keeping your bedroom as cool as possible and using cotton sheets has been known to relieve RLS.
 Also, warming up to bedtime can also be a helpful factor, especially using an electric blanket as it may soothe away symptoms of restless legs.

 You’ll sleep better, and feel better, if you maintain a regular sleep routine.
 Avoiding a day time nap.